 A key point to note about the benchmark pathways is that they each represent the average carbon emissions intensity across the entire international shipping fleet.
 However, carbon intensities vary significantly across vessel types and sizes.
 Thus, a shipping company's Carbon Performance, when compared with the benchmarks, will be determined not only by mitigation measures but also by its fleet composition.
 This issue is likely to be less significant in later years, as emissions intensities of different vessels are expected to eventually converge to meet IMO targets.
-[21]
+[17]

 Figure 1 shows the benchmark emissions intensity paths for the international shipping sector, while Table 1 provides the underlying data on emissions and marine freight traffic.
-For example, under the International Pledges scenario in 2030, total global Tank-to-Wheel emissions from the international shipping sector are projected to be 1,127 million metric tonnes or megatonnes of CO_2 .
-Under the same scenario in 2030, tonne-kilometres are projected to be 117,425 billion.
-Therefore, the average carbon intensity of a shipping company aligned with the International Pledges path is 1,127 / 117,425 = 0.0096 megatonnes of CO_2 per billion tonne-kilometres, which is equivalent to 9.6 tonnes per million tonne-kilometres.
-This equates to 9.6 grams of CO_2 per tonne-kilometre.
-Where the underlying models (e.g. ITF or IEA) do not provide specific activity and emission values for all the years except 2015, 2030 and 2050, the carbon intensities are estimated by linear interpolation of the carbon intensities for 2015, 2030 and 2050.
+For example, under the International Pledges scenario in 2030, total global Tank-to-Wheel emissions from the international shipping sector are projected to be 949 million metric tonnes or megatonnes of CO2.
+Under the same scenario in 2030, tonne-kilometres are projected to be 141,657 billion.
+Therefore, the average carbon intensity of a shipping company aligned with the International Pledges path is 949 / 141,657 = 0.0067 megatonnes of CO2 per billion tonne-kilometres, which is equivalent to 6.7 grams per tonne-kilometres.
+Where the underlying scenario data from the IEA does not provide specific activity and emission values for all the years, the carbon intensities are estimated by linear interpolation of the carbon intensities for 2019, 2020, 2030, 2040 and 2050.